Amankandari756/Website-performance-analysis/README.md

-# 📊 Website Performance Analysis Using GA4 Data
+# 📊 Website Performance Analysis

-This project provides an end-to-end analysis of website performance using Google Analytics 4 (GA4) data.
+This project provides an end-to-end analysis of website performance.
 The data includes hourly session-level metrics across different marketing channels.
 The analysis is presented in both a Jupyter Notebook and a summary report.

 ---